 Protecting the American River

-A big challenge with this project was working and balancing the large amounts of copy from the researchers with the different illustrations and photographs that I produced my self.
+A big challenge with this project was working with and balancing the large amounts of copy from the researchers with the different illustrations and photographs that I produced my self.
 In order to manage all of this information I first designed a grid and appointed different levels of hierarchy to each section of information.
-Using color to categorize different areas on the map illustration helps viewers identify each activity with its corresponding use of the river.
-The sign is currently being displayed on the campus near a bike trail along the American River to inform all those who pass by.
+Using color to categorize different areas of the illustrated map helps viewers identify each activity with its corresponding use of the river.
+The sign was produced and is currently being displayed on campus near the Guy West Bridge along the American River to inform all those who pass by.